 If you need a convenient way to purchase your everyday essentials, a credit card will be your best bet.
 That’s because you won’t have to pay interest on those purchases as long as you can pay your balance in full every month.
 And when you consider the rewards you’ll rack up, using a credit card could actually save you money.

 A personal line of credit may be best if you need to consolidate debt or avoid falling behind on bills.
-If you have inconsistent income as a contract worker or freelancer, you may not have a steady income.
-In that case, a personal line of credit can save you when bills are due but your cash isn’t in yet.
 A personal line of credit can also be helpful for ongoing projects, such as home improvement or wedding planning, especially if you’ll need to borrow repeatedly and aren’t sure how much you’ll need.

-Regardless of which one you choose, make sure to review lenders, terms and agreements before signing up for a credit card or personal line of credit.
+Regardless of which one you choose, make sure to review lenders, terms and agreements before signing up for a personal line of credit versus a credit card.